Plumber or Heating Engineer, who do I need?

 When should I call a plumber and when should I call a heating engineer to attend?

 We often say “I need a plumber” when we need someone to work on our boiler or heating system.
 A plumber can work on your heating system (radiators, pipework etc), but cannot work on the boiler or the gas pipe.
 The main difference between a plumber and a heating engineer is that a plumber does not carry any gas safe qualifications.
 On the flip side, a heating engineer that mainly does boiler repairs is unlikely to work on any other aspects of your heating system.
 Use our handy table to find the right trades-person for your job.
-How else can we help?
-We provide guidance on using an 'Approved Installer', finding your Best Boiler and many other topics in our Information Hub.

 Overview of Plumbing and Heating Trades